E3V3A/MMM-FlightsAbove/README.md

 Unfortunately, the API is operating with a geographical boundary-box (BB), rather than a sphercial radius from a given location.
 So you need to convert your locations Lat/Lon (in decimal degrees) to the 4 coordinates representing the sides of the BB.
-These are given by: `Max Lat, Min Lon, Min Lat, Max Lon`, or in other words:
-`north, west, south, east` edges.
+These are given by: `MaxLat, MinLon, MinLat, MaxLon`, or in other words, the `north, west, south, east` edges.

-However, I have made a simple GoogleMap based tool that make this calculation trivial.
-Just enter your radar center Lat/Lon and the radius.
-Hit calculate and copy/paste the resulting FR24 BB coordinates into the MM config file.
-Simply point your browser to the file: `./tools/MagicRadarBB.html`.
-However, you will need to get and enter [your own Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) in that file.
+However, I have provided a simple GoogleMap based tool that make this calculation trivial.
+Look at the picture above, to see what to expect.
+To use the tool the first time, do the following:

+1. Have your `Google Maps API Key` handy.
+You can get one [HERE](https://developers.google.com/maps/documentation/javascript/get-api-key).
+2. Edit the file: `./tools/MagicRadarBB.html` and replacing the text "YOUR_GOOGLE_MAPS_API_KEY" with yuor key.
+3. Simply point your browser to one of the following URLs:
+   * from a local browser, open the file: `./tools/MagicRadarBB.html`
+   * from a local or remote browser, go to: http://localhost:8080/modules/MMM-FlightsAbove/tools/MagicRadarBB.html
+4. Enter the Latitude and Longitude in decimal degrees, for your location.
+5. Enter the radius, out to which you want to see flights.
+6. [optional] You can also drag the central marker to any point on the map.
+(Use `+`/`-` to zoom in/out.)
+7. Hit `Calculate` and copy the resulting coordinate text from the `FR24 BB` textbox into your MM config file.
+8. If you get a blank map, your API key is probaly expired, invalid or over-used.

 Eventually, we would like to calculate this automatically in the `node_helper.js` script.
 (See issues)